Deals move without structure, stages are skipped, and visibility breaks down. This leads to unreliable forecasts and inconsistent sales execution.

 - Pipeline data cannot be trusted

-- Sales reps manage deals differently
+- Sales execution varies across reps

-- Forecasting accuracy is low
+- Forecast accuracy is unreliable

-- Stale deals accumulate without action
+- Inactive deals accumulate without control

 Who this solution is for

-- Sales teams with structured pipelines
+- Sales teams operating structured pipelines

 - Revenue operations leaders

-- Organizations scaling sales processes
+- Organizations scaling sales execution

-- Teams relying on CRM-based forecasting
+- Teams relying on CRM-driven forecasting

-What pipeline management problems usually look like
+What problem usually looks like

-- Deals jumping from early to late stages
+- Deals jumping across stages without validation

-- Missing required fields during progression
+- Missing required fields or activities

-- Inactive deals staying open indefinitely
+- Inactive deals remaining open indefinitely

 - Inconsistent stage definitions across teams

-- Reports not matching actual deal status
+- Reports not matching actual pipeline state

 System architecture and workflows